tdwg/vocab/documentation-specification.md

 **2.2.3 Vocabulary documents**

 TDWG vocabularies will be associated with an HTTP IRI that represents the vocabulary itself.
 The vocabulary is distinct from the standard, since the vocabulary is just one part of the standard.
 For this reason, the vocabulary IRI will not be the same as the IRI that identifies the standard.
 When the vocabulary IRI is dereferenced by a client requesting content-type text/html, the client should obtain a web page that links to term list documents (Fig. 3).
 Each term list document corresponds to a namespace that contains a set of terms.
 There will be at least one document that lists and describes terms defined in a namespace controlled by TDWG.
 The human-readable representation of this document will contain the normative definition of each term.
 The machine-readable representation of this document will contain the minimal RDF metadata described in section 3.3.
 There may also be documents that list terms in namespaces outside of the standard or terms that are not defined by TDWG.
 Human-readable representations of these documents will contain links to the websites that define those terms.
-Machine-readable representations of these documents will use the property dcterms:hasPart link to the machine-readable definitions of the external terms if those definitions exist.
+Machine-readable representations of these documents will use the property dcterms:isPartOf to link to the machine-readable definitions of the external terms if those definitions exist.

 ![](graphics/version-model.png)